paddy-exe/GDExtensionSummator/README.md

 This repository is being updated regularly to work with the latest beta release of the master (4.0) branch.
 If you can't compile the extension, please open an issue.

 ----> **Most Recent Update: Godot 4 Beta 9 working**

+## ❓ What?
+How?
+Why?
+If you are not sure what each file in this project does or if you want to know in detail: I wrote a blog post about the purpose of each file on [my Ko-Fi page](https://ko-fi.com/post/GDExtension--Godot-SUPERCHARGED--How-to-get-star-Z8Z4GLUSE).

 ## Alternative templates
 If you want to work with the latest master and godot-cpp version, check out this [GDExtension template by Nathan Franke](https://github.com/nathanfranke/gdextension).